 Master of Food Process Engineering

-Candidates are required to take a total of 32 credit hours, 18 of which must be from the core courses listed below, 8-9 credit hours must be selected from FdSN elective courses, and 5-6 credit hours must be selected from the Department of Chemical and Biological Engineering courses.
+Candidates are required to take a total of 32 credit hours, 18 of which must be from the core courses listed below, eight to nine credit hours must be selected from FdSN elective courses, and five to six credit hours must be selected from the Department of Chemical and Biological Engineering courses.
 Courses are offered at the Illinois Institute of Technology Mies Campus or via internet with the exception of FDSN 506.

 |FDSN 505||Food Microbiology||3|